Medicare in Massachusetts

 How Does Medicare Work in Massachusetts?

-While there are other details and parts to know, figuring out how Medicare in Massachusetts works starts with this: You can receive your Medicare through Original Medicare (Parts A and B) or Medicare Advantage (Part C).
+You can receive your Medicare through Original Medicare (Parts A and B) or Medicare Advantage (Part C).
 Here’s a quick rundown of each:

 Original Medicare (Parts A and B)

 Parts A and B provide some hospital, preventive and medically necessary services.
-Out-of-pocket costs can be high, and you’ll need separate coverage for prescription drugs, hearing, vision and dental.
+Out-of-pocket costs can be high, and you’ll need separate coverage for prescription drugs, hearing, vision, and dental.
 You can see any doctor that accepts Medicare.

 Medicare Advantage (Part C)

-What Are the 4 Types of Medicare?
+Find My Ideal MA PlanWhat Are the Types of Medicare?

 Here’s how all the forms of Medicare in Massachusetts work: